Best Protein Powder for Muscle Mass Gain

 - Minimal ingredients list (protein + lecithin + flavoring)

-Avoid If: You have severe lactose intolerance (opt for plant-based instead)
+Avoid If: You have severe lactose intolerance (choose plant-based instead)

 2. Whey Protein Concentrate — Best Value